-Marriage, as a contractual legal reality, produces at the date of its execution a series of personal, property and inheritance effects.
+Marriage, as a contractual legal reality, produces from the date of its execution a series of personal, property and inheritance effects.

 Property regimes are sets of rules that make it possible to determine which assets are part of the matrimonial patrimony and which are the sole property of the spouses.

 Portuguese civil law has 3 main property regimes:

 - Limited Community of Property

 - Community of Property; and